 (7) Nothing in this Ordinance shall prohibit Library officers or employees in the exercise of their rights of speech and assembly voluntarily to speak in behalf of, or attend meetings of, candidates and ballot issues, or to participate voluntarily in other political activities, so long as such activities are not performed during compensated time or do not use any substantial property or resources of the Library.

 (8) Nothing in this Ordinance shall prohibit the posting of names, brief biographies, and photographs of Library Board members and candidates on the Library web site.

 The regulations of Article 10 of the State Officials and Employees Ethics Act (5 ILCS 430/10-10 through 10-40) are hereby adopted by reference and made applicable to the officers and employees of Schaumburg Township District Library to the extent required by Section 70-5 of the Act (5 ILCS 430/70-5).

 Except as permitted by this Article, no officer or employee, and no spouse of or immediate family member living with any officer or employee (collectively referred to herein as “recipients”), shall intentionally solicit or accept any gift from any prohibited source, as defined herein, or which is otherwise prohibited by law or ordinance.
 No prohibited source shall intentionally offer or make a gift that violates this Section.

-Each of the exceptions listed in this Section is mutually exclusive and independent of every other.
-Section 3-1 is not applicable to the following:
+Each exception listed in this Section is mutually exclusive and independent of every other.
+Section 3-2 is not applicable to the following:

 (1) Opportunities, benefits, and services that are available on the same conditions as for the general public.